 - Green Mango Salad.
 Cambodian food is also known for its fantastic salads, both rich in freshness and flavour.
 One of the most beloved has to be the green mango salad.
 A mix of crunchy green mango, chilli, fish sauce, tomato, pickled cucumber, peppers and fresh basil or mint.
 This is a fantastic accompaniment to a dish or can be simply enjoyed by itself.

 Although Cambodia (apparently) has one of the fasted growing economies in Asia, Cambodia’s overall cost has stayed relatively low.
-Employment opportunities for expats are particularly good, especially for educators and business owners.
+Employment opportunities for expats are particularly good, especially for educators with a TEFL certificate and business owners.
 Ideally suited for digital nomads, a foreigner living in Cambodia alone could easily get by paying around $800-$1000 per month.

 Cost of rent

 - Studio apartment outside the city: $150/month

 - Single Unit 1 Bedroom apartment: $650/month (you can of course pay more and get a baller pad for a bargain)